kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2019-11-11-how_much_google_paid_for_youtube.md

 ## 📚 Resources & Links
 - [Form S-3 registration statement from February 2007](https://www.sec.gov/Archives/edgar/data/1288776/000119312507022578/ds3asr.htm){:target="_blank"}: In this SEC filling Google registered stocks it issued for YouTube shareholders.
 The document contains details bout each individual YouTube investor and how much Google stocks were distributed to them.

-- [Viacom vs YouTube Lawsuit Document](https://www.scribd.com/doc/28587257/Viacom-Lawsuit-Vs-Google-YouTube){:target="_blank"}: Viacom's document that was part of Viacom's lawsuit against YouTube/Google and contains a lot of interesting snippets of emails between YouTube founders that give a good insight fo what YouTube was dealing with before the acquisition.
+- [Viacom vs YouTube Lawsuit Document](https://www.scribd.com/doc/28587257/Viacom-Lawsuit-Vs-Google-YouTube){:target="_blank"}: Viacom's document that was part of Viacom's lawsuit against YouTube/Google contains a lot of interesting snippets of emails between YouTube founders that give a good insight of what YouTube was dealing with before the acquisition.

 - [Annual Report of Google Inc. for 2006 (10-K)](https://www.sec.gov/Archives/edgar/data/1288776/000119312507044494/d10k.htm){:target="_blank"}: Google's annual report with details about YouTube acquisitions price.